Travel Management

 The advantages of flat-rate reimbursement are as follows:

-3. Cost predictability: By using fixed amounts, companies can more easily forecast and budget their expense expenses.
+Cost predictability: By using fixed amounts, the company can more easily forecast and budget expenses.

 However, reimbursement by means of a flat-rate deduction also has disadvantages:

-2. Lack of fairness: Employees whose expenses are lower than the lump sums may benefit, while those whose expenses are higher may be disadvantaged.
+Lack of equity: Employees whose expenses are lower than the lump sums may benefit, while those whose expenses are higher may be disadvantaged.

-3. No incentive to control spending: Flat-rate reimbursement does not encourage employees to control their spending, as they know they will be reimbursed according to fixed amounts, whether they have spent more or less.
+No incentive to control expenses: Flat-rate reimbursement does not encourage employees to control their spending, as they know they will be reimbursed according to fixed amounts, whether they have spent more or less.

 Reimbursement by flat-rate deduction is preferable in certain circumstances, in particular :